TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/28 - Hosea/Hosea 5/Hosea 5.7.md

 ---

-They have dealt treacherously against Jehovah; for they have borne strange children: now shall the new moon devour them with their fields.
+They are unfaithful to Yahweh; for they have borne illegitimate children.
+Now the new moon will devour them with their fields.